jkterry1/MA-ALE2/README.md

 * Plotting code
     * plot_all_one.py
         * Looks at input csv file, specific random data file inside plot_data folder, and generates a plots with the results
-* Neural Fictitious self-play code (none of it fully working)
+* Hyperparameter search code
+    * gen_hparam_search_cmds.py
+        * Writes a file with many calls to "hparam_search.py", currently one per environment
+        * Set up like this to use the "cml.py" SLURM tool to easily run batch array jobs on CML
-    * nfsp_models.py
+    * hparam_search.py
-        * some experimental models to use for NFSP
+        * Uses optuna with provided study name (allowing distributed) to optimize over normalized env scores
+        * This is doing asynchronous optimization between envs, syncing to shared SQL result database
-    * neural_fictitious_selfplay.py
+*
-        * Preliminary code with some NFSP logic.
-Not clear if it is worth using.